Potassium chromate: Production and reactions

-In solution, the behavior of potassium and sodium dichromates are very similar.
 When treated with lead(II) nitrate, it gives an orange-yellow precipitate, lead(II) chromate.

 Applications

-Unlike the less expensive sodium salt, potassium salt is mainly used for laboratory work in situations where an anhydrous salt is required.
-It is as an oxidizing agent in organic synthesis.
+Unlike the less expensive sodium salt, the potassium salt is mainly used for laboratory work in situations where an anhydrous salt is required, or as an oxidizing agent in organic synthesis.

 It is used in qualitative inorganic analysis, e.g. as a colorimetric test for silver ion.
 It is also used as an indicator in precipitation titrations with silver nitrate and sodium chloride (they can be used as standard as well as titrant for each other) as potassium chromate turns red in the presence of excess of silver ions.

-Occurrence

-Tarapacaite is the natural, mineral form of potassium chromate.
-It occurs very rarely and until now is known from only few localities on Atacama Desert.